xpack-dev-tools/qemu/DEVELOP.md

 are different, on macOS and GNU/Linux it is `${env:HOME}`, while on Windows it is `${env:USERPROFILE}`.

-This genrally makes sharing launcher configurations between platforms more difficult.
+This generally makes sharing launcher configurations between platforms more difficult.

 #### `sourceFileMap`